cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # C509 Certificate Signing Request {#CSR}

 This section defines the format of a C509 Certificate Signing Request (CSR), also known as a C509 Certificate Request, based on and compatible with RFC 2986 {{RFC2986}} reusing the formatting of C509 certificates defined in {{certificate}}.
+The media type is application/cose-c509-pkcs10, see {{c509-pkcs10}}, with corresponding CoAP Content-Format defined in {{content-format}}.
+The "magic number" TBD9 is composed of the reserved CBOR tag 55799 concatenated with the CBOR tag calculated from the CoAP Content-Format value, see {{RFC9277}}.

 Different types of C509 Certificate Requests are defined, see {{csr-type}}, all using the same CBOR encoding and differing only in what is being signed and what type of C509 certificate is being requested: